What is the Equitable Neighborhoods Initiative?

 Where will ENI be working?

-Fifteen Alabama communities will partner with the Equitable Neighborhoods Initiative.
+Twenty Alabama communities will partner with the Equitable Neighborhoods Initiative.
 ENI communities are dedicated to growing equity and improving health outcomes in their neighborhoods.

 Why aren’t communities in all regions of Alabama participating?